 Where to from here?

 Ultimately, society will continue to evolve against the backdrop of technological advancements.
 Like all growth, some progress leads us astray.
-But the new, overwhelming possibilities technology presents will equip us to live ever more efficient lives.
+But the new, overwhelming possibilities technology presents — from the Internet of Things to artificial intelligence to superfast wireless internet solutions — will equip us to live ever more efficient lives.

 The conundrum we face is simple – how can we reorganise social expectations and standards to align with the capacity that technology offers?
 When the social contract under which we operate has become obsolete in light of technology, life presents a far more complicated problem than any app can solve.